ugrasenanv/AWS-Architect-Questions/README.md

-# AWS-Architect-Questions

-# AWS Solution Architect Interview Questions
+# AWS Solution Architect Questions

 ## General Questions
 1. What is AWS?